hpehl/dockerfiles/wildfly/domain/README.md

 ## Domain Controller

-In order to setup a domain, you need to start the domain controller.
+In order to setup a domain, you need to first start the domain controller.
 The domain controller defines two server groups called `main-server-group` and `other-server-group`, but does not include any servers.

 	docker run --rm -it -p 9990:9990 --name=domain-master hpehl/wildfly-domain --host-config host-master.xml -b 0.0.0.0 -bmanagement 0.0.0.0

 ## Host Controller

 The host controller defines one server called `server-one` with `auto-start=true`.
-You have to define the server group using the environment variable `SERVER_GROUP`:
+When starting the host controller, you have to give the server group using the environment variable `SERVER_GROUP`:

 	docker run --rm -it -p 8080 --link domain-master:domain-controller -e SERVER_GROUP=main-server-group hpehl/wildfly-domain --host-config host-slave.xml -b 0.0.0.0 -bmanagement 0.0.0.0